anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition, based on the additional signature using the IDevID, proof of identity is provided.
 Here, a JOSE object is being created in which the body utilizes the YANG module ietf-ztp-types with the grouping for csr-grouping for the CSR as defined in {{I-D.ietf-netconf-sztp-csr}}.

-[RFC Editor: please delete] /*
-Open Issues: Verification of usage of ietf-ztp-types to convey the P10 in enrollment request.
-*/

 Depending on the capability of the pledge, it constructs the enrollment request as plain PKCS#10.
 Note that the focus in this use case is placed on PKCS#10 as PKCS#10 can be transmitted in different enrollment protocols like EST, CMP, CMS, and SCEP.
 If the pledge is already implementing an enrollment protocol, it may leverage that functionality for the creation of the enrollment request object.
 Note also that {{I-D.ietf-netconf-sztp-csr}} also allows for inclusion of certification request objects such as CMP or CMC.

 The pledge SHOULD construct the pledge-enrollment-request as PKCS#10 object.
-In this case it MUST sign it additionally with its IDevID credential to achieve proof-of-identity bound to the PKCS#10 as described below.
+In BRSKI-PRM it MUST sign it additionally with its IDevID credential to provide proof-of-identity bound to the PKCS#10 as described below.

 A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further LDevID certificates if necessary for its operation.

-[RFC Editor: please delete] /* Open Issues: Depending on target environment, it may be useful to assume that the pledge may already "know" its functional scope and therefore the number of certificates needed during operation.
-As a result, multiple CSRs may be generated to provide achieve multiple certificates as a result of the enrollment.
-This would need further description and potential enhancements also in the enrollment-request object to transport different CSRs. */

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but also CMP and CMC as certification request format.
 Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.